iexcloud/docs/source/migrating-and-importing-data/loading-data-from-a-file.md

-# Loading Data from a File
+# Load Data from a File

 You can load data into Apperate from a CSV, JSON, or JSONL file.
 Apperate infers a schema from a sampling of the file, validates the data using that schema, ingests the data, and generates a REST endpoint and endpoint documentation.
 What's more is that Apperate does this in **one step**.
 Just drop your file onto the console and Apperte does the rest.